Pharmacy-Management-Website/PharmaPlus/Readme.md

 ### Home Page:

-The main landing page after legal authentication Contains many fields such as:
+The main landing page after legal authentication.
+Contains many fields such as:

 - Adding top medicines to the cart directly
 - Filter the medicines by their brands
 - Filtering the medicines by their health issue used for
+- Filtering the medicines by their name using the search box present in the navigation bar

+### Medicines Page:

+Contains the list of all the medicines with thrie present stock number on the Left hand side.
+Per page display of medicines is 8.
+Pagination is enabled to search or access all the medicines

+### Dashboard:

+This page is only accessed by admins of the shop.
+Contains the list of all medicines with additional functionalities.